What is academic advising?

 Academic Advising?
 What is that?

-We ask our Social Ecology Undergraduate Advising (SEUA) staff to find out more.
+We ask our Social Ecology Undergraduate Affairs (SEUA) staff to find out more.

 Academic advising begins with orientation and is there for you through graduation.
 It is a way for you to connect with someone on campus whose only goal is to help you understand what you need to succeed.
 Is it required to meet with us?
 No, but it is strongly recommended!
 An academic advisor can help you with a wide array of questions- from why you can’t add a course to how you can approach professors to ask about research.